Chapter 9 : Who Wears the Horns?

-I just got the dish on the 'Puff prefects selling fairy dust under the table, and I'm heading back to the dungeons, this first year barrels down the hallway out of nowhere.
+I just got the dish on the 'Puff prefects selling fairy dust under the table, and I'm heading back to the dungeons when this first year barrels down the other side of the hall.
 Her robes flap open, revealing the tee underneath and the scarlet letters emblazoned across the front: TEAM ROSE.
 Cute, if a bit weird.

 I remember Rose's warning.
 New developments in Hogwarts are hardly ever good, and if they are, they turn bad very quickly.

-I mention this to Dom in the morning.
+I mention these events to Dom in the morning as we get dressed.

 "Honestly, even if the Scorpius thing isn't a big deal to you, people are getting caught up in it."
-I pull my arm through a sleeve.
-"I think they're making team shirts.
+I pull my arm through the sleeve of my blouse.
+"I think they're making team shirts."

 "They're making shirts?!"
-Dom peers around my mirror with demonic glee, perfect curls bobbing around her face.
-I swear the bint just wakes up and breathing takes care of her skin and hair for her.
+Dom peers around my mirror with demonic glee, curls bobbing around her face.

-I'm in the middle of rolling my eyes when Helen Nott bursts through our dorm's door without the slightest regard for the fact that I'm changing.
-What is privacy even worth in Hogwarts?
-She's holding up a tee.
+I'm in the middle of rolling my eyes when Helen Nott bursts through our dorm's door, holding up a tee.
 "See for yourself!"

-Dom practically prances all the way to Helen, her manic thrill bursting out of every pore.
+Dom practically prances all the way to her, manic thrill bursting out of every pore.
 "Bloody brilliant!
 Perfect font choice."
 Dom runs her hand over the gold embroidery.
-"I mean, I'd have kerned it a bit better but no, I definitely love my followers."
+"I mean, I'd have kerned it a bit better but—no, I definitely love my followers."

-cult."
-She grins, her feet doing a dance.
+"My cult."
+She grins, doing a dance.
 "I mean, yeah, these girls are probably nuts, but look!
-They've made a shirt after me!
-A shirt!
+They've made a shirt hailing me!
+A shirt!"